 Another way to help your dog’s gut microbiome is to do titre testing instead of over-vaccinating, which upsets the delicate balance of bacteria in the gut.
 Please note I am not saying do not vaccinate, I am saying you should get a titre test to check for immunity, if your dog has immunity then it does not need vaccinating.
 In dogs, you can titre test for parvo, distemper, and hepatitis.

 Provide filtered water instead of chlorinated if you want to avoid toxicity in the gut, give your dog fresh, filtered or spring water, it will not have the added dangers of chlorine or fluoride in tap water.
 Omega 3 fatty acids are important to your dog's health in ways you never expect.
 Higher levels of omega 3 fatty acids Eicosapentaenoic acid (EPA) and Docosahexaenoic acid (DHA) play an important role in the healthy functioning of the brain, heart, joints, skin, eyes, immune system and DHA can also help with reducing anxiety in dogs.
-We have formulated our Holistic Doggie Omega.
+We have formulated our Holistic Omega 3 supplement for dogs.
 Probiotics play a key role in your dog’s gut microbiome because they are beneficial bacteria that colonize your dog’s gut.
 They help restore and maintain a healthy microbiome.
 Prebiotics are indigestible fibres that feed the probiotics to make them more effective, anything you can do to support the gut and its beneficial bacteria will support the immune system.
 Try to ease your dog's stress because chronic stress can affect your dog’s gut, it disrupts nutrient absorption and makes the gut lining more permeable which can cause a leaky gut.
-We have formulated our Holistic Doggie Fibre.
+We have formulated our Holistic Fibre supplement for dogs.
 Many ways to help your dog relax include teaching them settling exercises because it is important your dog learns how to switch off and relax, sleep is very important, calming music, plugin pheromones, calming herbs such as valerian root and L- Tryptophan, Thunder shirt or wrap, desensitization techniques, counterconditioning, massage, Tellington T- Touch, and enrichments puzzles.

 If you do have a dog with behavioural issues, then addressing gut health is also important for your dog's wellbeing.